Troubleshooting DB issues for Amazon RDS Custom for Oracle

 A gap exists between the archived redo log files on your Oracle replica and the primary database.

-To respond to the stuck workflow, complete the following steps:
+To respond to the stuck workflow

 -